dhurum/mattext/Readme.md

 To build mattext from sources open terminal, go to mattext dir, and run `mkdir build; cd build; cmake ../ && make`.
 This will build mattext binary.
 To test it, you can run `./mattext -c ../mattext.cpp`.
 If you would like to install mattext, you can run `make install`.

+###Examples:
+* `mattext -c file` - Show file, colorizing console, one page at a time, and exit at the end;
+* `mattext -cni file` - Show file, colorizing console, until exit key is pressed.
+When end is reached mattext starts reading it from the beginning;
+* `tail -f file | mattext -n` - Show file, waiting for at least one new line added to it before redrawing screen;
+* `echo "" | mattext -ni -b 0` - Show animation until quit command key is pressed, similar to cmatrix;
+* `mattext -niLv dir/*` - Show all files from directory dir, centrating text horizontally by longest line and vertically, until exit key is pressed.
+When mattext reaches the end of the last file it starts reading the first file.
+This mode can be useful for showing off your ascii art collection;

 ###Troubleshooting:
 If you see white squares instead of some symbols, there can be 3 options: